mjfrigaard/sharing-your-work/manuscript/chapter4.md

 ![](images/create-ssh-key-passphrase.png)

-1. Click on *Git/SVN*
+- 1. Click on *Git/SVN*

-2. Then *Create RSA Key...*
+- 2. Then *Create RSA Key...*

-3. In the dialog box, enter a passphrase (and store it in a safe place), then click *Create*.
+- 3, 4, and 5.
+In the dialog box, enter a passphrase (and store it in a safe place), then click *Create*.

 The result should look something like this: